mattmc3/zsh_unplugged/README.md

 ### :jigsaw: The humble `plugin-load` function

-If we go one level of abstraction higher than manual `git clone` calls, we can use a simple function wrapper as the basis for everything you need to manage your own Zsh
+If we go one level of abstraction higher than manually calling `git clone`, we can use a simple function as the basis for everything you need to manage Zsh plugins:
-plugins:

 ```zsh
 # clone a plugin, identify its init file, source it, and add it to your fpath